zicanl/DirectMethodPy/README.md

 **Y2k.txt -s 4 -t 10000 -ud**

 This means I am looking for the estimated concentration of subgraph in size 4 for undirected graph Y2k.txt.

+For estimated Z-score, it will need to be compared with the concentration of subgraphs in the original graphs.
+Such techniques could be found on : https://bioresearch.css.uwb.edu/biores/nemo/